Practicing Radical Dharma in the Time of Crisis

 The schedule will include guided meditations, a dharma talk, silent practice, walking meditation, and an opportunity for questions.
 The teachings are given in English.

-The weekend is a whole and we ask participants to take part in the full schedule on both days.
 Unfortunately it is not possible to stay at Eerikinkartano overnight, so it is necessary to find other accomodation.

 For sitting meditation there are mats, cushions and chairs provided by Nirodha to all retreatants.
 If you need an extra cushion, a meditation bench, or a blanket, feel free to bring your own.
 Nirodha will offer hot tea and coffee, but please take a packed lunch with you.
 There is a micro wave oven at Eerikinkartano.
 You are also welcome to bring pen and paper to take notes.